takaf3/llama-tui/README.md

 - Port focus: Shows "Port input focused/unfocused"
 - Toggle logging: Shows "Log to file: enabled/disabled"
 - Refresh: Shows "Scanning for models..." and result count

+### Multipart GGUF Models

+Large GGUF models are often split into multiple shard files (e.g., `gpt-oss-120b-mxfp4-00001-of-00003.gguf`, `gpt-oss-120b-mxfp4-00002-of-00003.gguf`, etc.). llama-tui automatically detects and groups these multipart models:

+- Files matching the pattern `*-XXXXX-of-YYYYY.gguf` are grouped into a single model entry
+- The grouped model appears with the base name (without the shard suffix) in the model list
+- When starting the server, llama-tui passes the first shard's path to `llama-server`, which automatically detects and loads all shard parts from the same directory
+- This ensures multipart models appear as one logical model in the UI while maintaining compatibility with `llama-server`'s multipart model handling

 ## Notes